What is Stage 5 to 7 of the RIBA plan of work?

 As they usually do after you’ve had a new home built, the contractor needs to perform an evaluation of the property once the renovation is complete.

-At Stage 1, the Plan for Use Strategy needs to be clear regarding expectations.
-Immediately following Practical Completion, hold a Project Performance session with the project team to find out how they feel about the project.
-Aftercare tasks - like seasonal Commissioning or data collection - have different timelines, which means that the building would need to have been in use for some time before these tasks can take place.
+At stage 1, the plan for use strategy needs to be clear regarding expectations.
+Immediately following practical completion, hold a project performance session with the project team to find out how they feel about the project.
+Aftercare tasks – like seasonal commissioning or data collection – have different timelines, which means that the building would need to have been in use for some time before these tasks can take place.

-RIBA plan of work stage 7
+RIBA Plan of Work Stage 7

 This is when the building is being used, lasting until it reaches the end of its life.

-When the project team finishes their work, they will close out the Building Contract and submit it to your organization.
+When the project team finishes their work, they will close out the building contract and submit it to your organization.

-When clients are considering whether to do something about their building, they're essentially starting over.
+When clients are considering whether to do something about their building, they’re essentially starting over.
 They might first try to assess whether the building can be refurbished, reused for another purpose, or extended.
 If they find that none of these options are viable, then the building will either be demolished or disassembled with as many of its parts being recycled as possible.
-Clients may include some of these considerations in their Project Brief.
-For example, they could ask the design team to produce test fits for other possible uses or make sure that methods for demolishing the building have been addressed during Stage 2.
-As circular economy principles become more prominent in construction, these tasks will become more common.

 Exit mobile version